What a Girl Wants (Christina Aguilera song): Live performances

 In 2000, Aguilera performed the track on the ABC Christmas Special with "carefully choreographed" dance routines, she sang eight songs, including "Gene in a Bottle" and "I Turn to You" ending the special with a performance of "Climb Ev'ry Mountain".
+She also sang "What a Girl Wants" on the British television chart show Top of the Pops, and on the Hit Machine in France.
 She performed the song on Stripped Live... on Tour and it was included on her video release of the concert tour titled Stripped Live in the U.K. which was filmed live in London's Wembley Arena.
 She also performed the track on her following concert tour titled the Back to Basics Tour; the track was featured on the live video release of the show titled Back to Basics: Live and Down Under.
 In 2010, while promoting her sixth studio album Bionic on The Early Show, she performed the track in a medley with her debut single "Genie in a Bottle" after a performance of her single "Not Myself Tonight".
 CBS News commented that the performance was commended by fans.

 In July 2021, Aguilera performed the reggaeton version of the song at the Hollywood Bowl with Gustavo Dudamel and the Los Angeles Philharmonic.
+In November 2024, Aguilera sang "What a Girl Wants" along with Sabrina Carpenter at her Short n' Sweet Tour show at the Crypto.com Arena.

-Covers
+Covers and legacy

 In 2009, the song was covered by Lea Michele in "Mash-Up" — an episode of the American TV series Glee.
+Kelly Clarkson covered the song in her own talk show in April 2021.